 The sub-task is updated.

 Owners can edit the Assignee Details section while the batch record review is in the Draft state.
-Once the work item moves to the To Do state, the Assignee Details section can be edited only once.Monitor tasks
+Once the work item moves to the To Do state, the Assignee Details section can be edited only once.Tasks workflow

 A high level understanding of the state of all product complaints that you have access to.